Siân Walters, MA (CANTAB)

 Jacqui Ansell studied at the Courtauld Institute, specialising in the history of costume.
 Since 1992 Jacqui has used this wider knowledge of cultural history to tutor and write for the Open University and she also lectures for the National Gallery and Christie’s, tutoring undergraduates in the fine and decorative arts.

-Dr. Xavier Bray was Assistant Curator of 17th and 18th Century European paintings at the National Gallery and is now chief curator at the Dulwich Picture Gallery.
+Dr. Xavier Bray was Assistant Curator of 17th and 18th Century European paintings at the National Gallery, chief curator at the Dulwich Picture Gallery and is now the director of the Wallace Collection.
 In 2009 he curated the exhibition The Sacred Made Real: Spanish Painting and Sculpture 1600-1700 which received unanimous praise for its profound and sensitive examination of a subject which was previously unfamiliar to British audiences.

 Martin Clayton is Senior Curator of Prints and Drawings at the Royal Collection, and curator of ‘Leonardo da Vinci: Anatomist’ which took place at the Queen’s Gallery in 2012